aryelgois/bank-interchange/README.md

 # Example

 There is an example simulating an e-Comerce.
-You can choose between CNAB240 and CNAB400, they will use the same information from the title (which produces the bank billet).
+You can choose between CNAB240 and CNAB400, and there are just minor differences between the required data.

 # TODO